Veterans Memorial Highway

 A tentative agreement was reached through negotiating sessions that began November 29 at 2:30 PM and ended on November 30 around 10 PM, ending the seven day strike.
 Executive Director Joe Brimmeier commended the management employees who filled in at 36 Turnpike interchanges for "their exemplary service.
 These men and women, representing every level of management, performed magnificently, provided a high level of customer service and ensured the safe and smooth flow of traffic during the busiest holiday travel period of the year.
 I cannot thank them enough for their dedication and commitment."
 At 9 AM on December 1, tickets began to be reissued and commercial cards accepted.
 An eight-hour grace period until 5 AM December 2 was allotted for travelers who entered the Turnpike when tickets were not being issued.
 After this period, they would be charged the lost ticket fare which is the toll from point of entry to the farthest exit.
 Tolls were reinstated at the Keyser Avenue and Clarks Summit Toll Plazas.

 With time beginning to take its toll on the embattled expressway, PennDOT announced a rehabilitation project for the Blue Route which would consist of three phases.
 Phase One involved resurfacing I-476 from I-95 to Lawrence Road which is just south of PA 3, and I-95 in the vicinity of the interchange with I-476.
 Work started in early June 2005 and finished in November 2005.
 Phase Two involved resurfacing from Lawrence Road to I-76 and I-76 in the vicinity of the I-476 interchange, which began in March 2006 and finished in November 2006.
 These two phases also involved upgrading guiderail, signing, and lane markings.
 Phase Three involved a complete rehabilitation of the Schuylkill River Bridges including redecking both spans, strengthening the steel structure underneath, and painting.
 This phase began in early 2009 and finished in November 2010.
 Phase Four will involve extensive reconstruction from I-76 to I-276, as this is the oldest section of the Blue Route.
 Work during this phase will include rebuilding the concrete pavement, upgrading acceleration and deceleration lanes, replacing drainage systems, improving signing and pavement markings, rehabilitating bridges, and repairing sinkholes.
-This phase began in early 2009 and is projected to finish in 2012.
-Project website: http://www.476blueroute.com/
+This phase began in early 2009 and finished in 2012.

 The first major snow storm to hit the Commonwealth in 2007 during February 13 and 14 caused something that hasn't happened since the first day of the 2004 collectors strike: a toll-free, cross-state ride.
 With accidents, snow, and ice closing sections of I-78, I-80, and I-81, Governor Rendell declared a statewide Disaster Emergency on February 15.
 Part of the declaration included eliminating tolls beginning at 9:11 PM to provide a free detour route via the mainline Turnpike and Northeast Extension.
 Tolls were not reinstated until February 17 at 8 PM.